-Early Developments
+• Early Developments

 Initially, satellite television was primarily used for point-to-point communications between large-scale broadcasters.
 The technology relied on geostationary satellites, which remain fixed relative to a specific point on the Earth's surface.
 This allowed for continuous transmission of signals to and from fixed satellite dishes.
+The early stages of satellite television were focused on long-distance communication, connecting broadcasters to remote areas and overcoming geographical limitations.
+It enabled coverage of global events, such as world fairs, major sporting events, and live news broadcasts, marking the beginning of the internationalization of television.

-Transition to Direct-to-Home (DTH)
+• Transition to Direct-to-Home (DTH)

 The real transformative phase began in the 1980s with the advent of Direct-to-Home (DTH) satellite services.
 This technology enabled individual households to receive satellite television directly via small satellite dishes.
-Companies like HBO in the United States and Sky TV in the UK began to offer subscription-based services, which rapidly gained popularity.
+Companies like HBO in the United States and